stackinspector/LDTstore/README.md

 For the generic http **redirect** service used on `r.ldt.pc.wiki`, see [http-redirector](https://github.com/stackinspector/http-redirector/)

-## Build Docker images for redirect service
+## Build Docker Images for Redirect Service

 Prepare a linux VM with docker installed locally for building images.
 Login as `root`.